Stability of slow Hamiltonian dynamics from Lieb-Robinson bounds: Consequences of the stability of slow dynamics from theorem

-providing on site disorder over the region $ R $, with $ \omega_j $, for instance, taken at random uniformly from $ [-W,W] $.
+providing on site disorder over the region $ R $, according to the figure \ref{dual}, with $ \omega_j $, for instance, taken at random uniformly from $ [-W,W] $.
 In this case $ \omega = \{\omega_j\}_{j\in \{1,...,R\}} $.
-As a reference we consider figure \ref{dual}.
 The same total Hamiltonian is obtained, for every single realization of the disorder, namely of the variable $ \omega $, with

 and